mtti/inject/README.md

         }
     }

-After which it can be required using the interface:
+After which it can be injected using the interface:

     // ExampleScript.cs